 The auto discovery features of the Servlet specification can make deployments slow and uncertain.
 Auto discovery of Web Application configuration can be useful during the development of a webapp as it allows new features and frameworks to be enabled simply by dropping in a jar file.
 However, for deployment, the need to scan the contents of many jars can have a significant impact of the start time of a webapp.

-From Jetty release 9.2.0.v20140526, the included quickstart module allows a webapp to be pre-scanned and preconfigured.
+With the release of Jetty 9.2, a quickstart module was included which allows a webapp to be pre-scanned and preconfigured.

 This means that all the scanning is done prior to deployment and all configuration is encoded into an effective

 WEB-INF/quickstart-web.xml, which can be inspected to understand what will be deployed before deploying.

 quickstart-web.xml contain all the discovered Servlets, Filters and Constraints, but it also encodes as context parameters all discovered:

 With the quickstart mechanism, Jetty is able to entirely bypass all scanning and discovery modes and start a webapp in a predictable and fast way.
 Tests have shown that webapps that took many seconds to scan and deploy can now be deployed in a few hundred milliseconds.